Pragati-III Combined Cycle Power Plant

-Pragati-III Combined Cycle Power Plant is located at Bawana, Delhi, India.
+Pragati-III Combined Cycle Power Plant is a natural gas power plant located in Bawana, Delhi, India.
 The power plant is one of the gas based power plants of Pragati Power Corporation Limited (PPCL).
 The source of water for the power plant is treated water from Rithala Sewage Treatment Plant.

 Capacity

 Pragati Power Station has an installed capacity of 1500 MW and planned capacity of 1500 MW.